SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-MMT Transfusion Medicine Squires.md

 	- recipient blood sample - hemolysis visual, confirm pt abo, direct antigobulin test/Coombs.
 	- blood product check -retype blood product

-Respiratory - sorta similar - both in dyspneic patients, after transfusion they get bilateral pulmonary infiltrates!!!!
+==Respiratory Rxns== - sorta similar - both in dyspneic patients, after transfusion they get bilateral pulmonary infiltrates!!!!
-- Transfusion‐related acute lung injury (TRALI) -
+- ==Transfusion‐related acute lung injury (TRALI) -==
-	- fever/chills + hypotension, central venous pressure, CVP normal to low
+	- ==fever/chills + hypotension, central venous pressure, CVP normal to low==
-	- antibody problem - this time, **it's in the blood product**
+	- ==antibody problem - this time, **it's in the blood product, from the donor that are directed against recipient**==
 		- happens to look like the same HLA type. veryy common, donor antibodies are directed against recipient. - for sure. donor has antibody that goes to pts.
-	TREAT: stop transfusion, prompt resp support, vasopressors for hypotension, ususlly helps in 5 days. prevent by minimizing use of donors with anti-leukocyte/HLA antibodies, like multiparous females
+	==TREAT: stop transfusion, prompt resp support, vasopressors for hypotension, ususlly helps in 5 days.== prevent by ==minimizing use of donors with anti-leukocyte/HLA antibodies, like multiparous females==
 	- produce transfusable plasma platelets from predominantly male donors
-- Transfusion‐associated circulatory overload (TACO) •
+- ==Transfusion‐associated circulatory overload (TACO) •==
-	- orthopnea, htn, CVP elevated - we overloaded this guy !
+	- ==orthopnea, htn, CVP elevated - we overloaded this guy !==
 	- simple volume overload!!
 	- BNP up , not reliable but useful when elevated
-	- TREAT: stop transfusion, diuretics help, manage symptoms with support,
+	- ==TREAT: stop transfusion, diuretics help, manage symptoms with support,==
 	- prevent - carefully manage ppl with CVD, elderly, congestive heart failure, infants. slow infusion rate.

-Miscellaneous
+==Miscellaneous==
-- Febrile nonhemolytic txf. rx. - relatively common - no long term impact on pts
+- ==Febrile nonhemolytic txf. rx. - relatively common - no long term impact on pts==
-	- 1-2 degree rise in temp during or in 4 hrs of transfusion, +- the chill/rigors.
+	- ==1-2 degree rise in temp during or in 4 hrs of transfusion, +- the chill/rigors.==
-	- pathophys of wbcs and cytokines elaborated in donor blood.
+	- pathophys of ==wbcs and cytokines elaborated in donor blood.==
-	- TREAT: antipyretics not aspirin/leukoreduction of blood product reduces risk of febrile rxns , basically reduce the platelets and red cells, cuts risk in half.
+	- ==TREAT: antipyretics not aspirin/leukoreduction of blood product reduces risk of febrile rxns , basically reduce the platelets and red cells, cuts risk in half.==
-- Graft versus host disease -
+- ==Graft versus host disease -==
-	- very rare, only severely immunocomp patients like ppl with hodgkins, congenital immunodef, neonates, bone marrow transplant pts, etc.
+	- ==very rare, only severely immunocomp patients like ppl with hodgkins, congenital immunodef, neonates, bone marrow transplant pts, etc.==
-	- rash, liver function test abnormalities, diarrhea, n/v, pancytopenia(decrease in all three blood cell types), symptoms begin 7-10 days post transfusion; all die ): only thing we do is prevent it by irradiation if the patient needs it.
+	- rash, liver function test abnormalities, diarrhea, n/v, pancytopenia(decrease in all three blood cell types), ==symptoms begin 7-10 days post transfusion; all die ): only thing we do is prevent it by irradiation if the patient needs it.==
-	- pt with normal immune system - viable lymphocytes in any cellular product will be destroyed
+	- ==in an average pt with normal immune system - viable lymphocytes in any cellular product will be destroyed==
-		- but in immunocompromised pts, recognition of donor lymphocytes don't happen, so donor colonizes pts and proliferate.
+		- ==but in immunocompromised pts, recognition of donor lymphocytes don't happen, so donor colonizes pts and proliferate.==
 		- graft v host dz = the tissue death reaction.
-- Platelet‐associated reactions - both associated with thrombocytopenia, severe bleed risk, low platelet count, alloantibody dev to platelet specific antigens like HPA-1a aka GPIIIa
+- ==Platelet‐associated reactions - both associated with thrombocytopenia, severe bleed risk, low platelet count, alloantibody dev to platelet specific antigens like HPA-1a aka GPIIIa==
-	- post transfusion purpura PTP - adults , sudden onset 5-10 days post transfusion, <10k, previous hx transfusion/pregnancy
+	- ==post transfusion purpura PTP - adults , sudden onset 5-10 days post transfusion, <10k, previous hx transfusion/pregnancy==
-		- in pts who are HPA-1a antigen negative.... any transfusion can lead to this development. uniquely in ptp not only are these platelets destroyed but ALSO the patient's own
+		- in ==pts who are HPA-1a antigen negative.... any transfusion can lead to this development==. uniquely in ptp ==not only are these platelets destroyed but ALSO the patient's own; a bystander effect==
 		  HPA-1a negative platelets are also destroyed -> severe thrombocytopenia
-		- TREAT: IVIg - HPA-1a neg platelets can be helpful in acute phase , but future ones should use rbcs and platelets known to be hpa-1a negative.
+		- ==TREAT: IVIg - HPA-1a neg platelets can be helpful in acute phase , but future ones should use rbcs and platelets known to be hpa-1a negative.==
-	- neonatal alloimmune thrombocytopenia - fetal/neonatal, platelets <20k
+	- ==neonatal alloimmune thrombocytopenia - fetal/neonatal, platelets <20k==
-		- women neg for this antigen can develop this when fetus is hpa-1a poz and most are
+		- ==women neg for this antigen can develop this when fetus is hpa-1a poz and most are==
-		- antibody crosses placenta and sensitizes fetal platelets, resulting in severe thrombocytopenia in fetus in first pregnancy.
+		- ==antibody crosses placenta and sensitizes fetal platelets, resulting in severe thrombocytopenia in fetus in first pregnancy.==
 		- if one is affected many will be too
-		- TREAT: antenatal IVIg with or without steroids or intrauterine platelet transfusion with HPA-1a negative platelets
+		- ==TREAT: antenatal IVIg with or without steroids or intrauterine platelet transfusion with HPA-1a negative platelets==
-- Iron Overload - issue in pts who are chronically transfused.
+- ==Iron Overload - issue in pts who are chronically transfused.==
 	- each unit can have iron deposits in liver, heart, pancrease etc
-	- symptoms - lethargy, fatigue, liver dmg, increased risk of diabetes, heart dz, arthritis
+	- ==symptoms - lethargy, fatigue, liver dmg, increased risk of diabetes, heart dz, arthritis==
-	- TREAT: chelation
+	- ==TREAT: chelation==
 	- dw abt pts in trauma getting this, they bleed it all out.

-Infectious Complications - Classified by infectious agent pathogen reduction = in platlet - new tech become avaliable and further reduces this risk - bsically we take the
+==Infectious Complications== - Classified by infectious agent ==pathogen reduction = in platelet - new tech become available and further reduces this risk - basically we take the==
-- take the blood, add **psoralen** reagant and then it gets into the DNA, then expose it to UV radiation, sticking it to all the dna. making it not replicate
+- ==take the blood, add **psoralen** reagant and then it gets into the DNA, then expose it to UV radiation, sticking it to all the dna and making it unable to replicate== making it not replicate
 - risk of all these dz are gone - done for platelets having no risk of diseases REAL risk of blood transfusion - mainly error
 Virus - "risk is small, all donor questions are answered"-